 - TOEFL or IELTS - English language testing is required, not just for international students, but for all applicants whose native language or primary language of instruction is not English.
 UC Davis accepts both the TOEFL and IELTS examinations.
 Institution code: 4834 and Department code: 07.

-- The following application materials are required and should be submitted online by December 1st:
+- The following application materials are required and should be submitted online by the deadline:

 - Official university/college/community college transcripts

 - Official TOEFL/IELTS scores (if needed)